listenToRipley/python/Notes/Django.md

 To use the passed data, you will [use django template formatting.](https://docs.djangoproject.com/en/5.0/ref/templates/language/).

+#### Styling

+You can use a number of styling libraries with django, this example [uses bootstrap.](https://getbootstrap.com/docs/5.3/getting-started/introduction/)

 ### Best Practices

 The "DEBUG" variable is base settings should be changed to false once the application is push to production.